 In 1966, when the schools in Davidson were integrated, the school was closed and the students transferred to Davidson Elementary School and the Torrence Lytle High School in Huntersville.
 Under a Title 1 program, the school reopened as the Davidson Child Development Center in 1967.

-Since then, The Center has grown rapidly to become a well-respected model for community centers in the region, broadening its services to the entire Lake Norman region.
-Recently, the Duke University School of Divinity recognized The Ada Jenkins Center as a "Model Organization for Building Communities of Caring."
+Since then, the Center has grown rapidly to become a well-respected model for community centers in the region, broadening its services to the entire Lake Norman region.
+Recently, the Duke University School of Divinity has recognized The Ada Jenkins Center as a "Model Organization for Building Communities of Caring."

 Who We Are Today